MicrosoftDocs/PowerShell-Docs/reference/7.1/PSReadLine/About/about_PSReadLine.md

 void GetSelectionState([ref] int start, [ref] int length)
 ```

-If there is no selection on the command line, -1 will be returned in both
+If there is no selection on the command line, the function returns -1 in both
 start and length.
 If there is a selection on the command line, the start and
 length of the selection are returned.